Foods That Can Help Manage Blood Sugar

 I’d like to thank Shonali Soans for this excellent blog post.
 Stay tuned for more of her posts!

 Shonali is an international MS student and dietetic intern at Brooklyn College School of Health and Nutrition Science.
 She is an aspiring functional/integrative RDN with experience working in various environments, from impoverished communities in urban India to a nutrition clinic at Brooklyn College.
-Her own diagnosis of PCOS planted her growing passion in the field, particularly in endocrine health, GI health, diabetes, cancer and sustainable agriculture as nutrition begins from the soil.
+Shonali became very interested in the field of nutrition after her diagnosis of PCOS.
+She is especially interested in endocrine health, GI health, diabetes, cancer and sustainable agriculture.

 1. Grober U, Schmidt J, Kisters K. Magnesium in Prevention and Therapy.
 Nutrients 2015;7:8199-226.